IMPORTANT DISCLOSURE INFORMATION

 What fees will I pay?

-We are fiduciaries who provide services and receive fees only from you.
-We don’t accept any payments or commission from any third parties.
+We are fiduciaries who provide services to and receive fees only from our clients.
+We do not accept any payments or commission from any third parties for our services.
 For our discretionary investment advisory services, and with certain exceptions described in Item 5A in our Form ADV Part 2A, our fee is based on a percentage of the market value of all aggregated accounts valued at $100,000 or greater that are placed under our management, ranging between 0.50% and 1.25%.
 We require a minimum quarterly fee of $3,125 for accounts valued under $1,000,000.
 An additional fee for the current quarter will be assessed if assets are deposited after the beginning of the quarter, prorated based on the number of calendar days remaining in the quarter during which the service will be in effect.
 We either deduct our fee from one or more of your investment accounts or bill you for our services on a quarterly basis, in advance.
 Because our fee is based on the amount of your assets under our management, the more assets you entrust us to manage, the more you may pay us for our services.
 However, as your assets under our management increase, your fee percentage of assets under our management decreases incrementally.
 Therefore, we may have an incentive to encourage you to increase the amount of assets that you designate for our management.
-For more detailed information about our investment advisory fees, please see Item 5 in our Form ADV Part 2A.
+For more detailed information about our investment advisory fees and related items, please see Item 5 in our Form ADV Part 2A.

 Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?